eagronin/weather-clustering-spark-prepare/README.md

 workingDF = filteredDF.drop('rain_accumulation').drop('rain_duration').drop('hpwren_timestamp').drop('rowID')
 ```

-Next, we drop rows with missing values and count how many rows were dropped:
+Next, we drop rows with missing values and count the number of rows that were dropped:

 ```python
 before = workingDF.count()